 NEW 1.4 Personal Relationships

 While we reject the amoral and secular understanding of “sexual orientation” and “gender identity” as innate and intractable, we agree with the Libertarian Party that the liberty-centered nature of America’s constitutional order means that government has no legitimate authority to act in matters of sexual conduct between consenting adults, either to forbid such activity in private or to punish those engaged in such activity when their private activity becomes publicly known.
 Private perversities are private business and should not affect in any way how government treats any individual.
 The correction of such perversities must remain the task of morally (biblically) enlightened individuals working through persuasion, not coercion, both independently and in groups.
-This principle should inform law and determine how government interacts with adult individuals, from laws concerning contracts of interpersonal (civil) unions to immigration laws to laws regulating military service.
+This principle should inform law and determine how government interacts with adult individuals, from laws concerning contracts of interpersonal (civil) union to immigration laws to laws regulating military service.